soroushnajafian/cosmology/README.md

 This code calculates late time cosmological observables for different dark energy models.

-The examples can be found in the py_prac.py
+The examples can be found in py_prac.py